 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-The study carried out by the University of Leicester demonstrated how one-year-old babies recognize music they were exposed to up to three months before birth.
+The study carried out by the University of Leicester demonstrated how one-year-old babies recognise music they were exposed to up to three months before birth.
 Dr Alexandra Lamont from the Music research Group at the University says: “We know that the foetus in the womb is able to hear fully only 20 weeks after conception.
 Now we have discovered that babies can remember and prefer music that they heard before they were born over 12 months later.”

 For the study, the mothers involved chose their own music and the choices ranged from classical to reggae.
 Testing was carried out twelve months later and the babies showed a significant preference for the pieces played to them by their mother, compared with ones they had not heard before.
-Dr Lamont was quick to emphasize there was no evidence playing a particular type of music had any effect on their intelligence levels.
+Dr Lamont was quick to emphasise there was no evidence playing a particular type of music had any effect on their intelligence levels.

 The possibility that playing music will have a soothing influence is excellent news for any mother with an unsettled baby, or a parent looking to spend some relaxing time with their baby.
 The fact that parent and child can listen to music they can both enjoy is an added bonus at a time when “me” time is at a minimum.

-A shared love of particular songs or music is a wonderful way for a mother and baby to bond.
+A shared love of particular songs or music is a wonderful way for a mother or father and baby to bond.
 Music is an integral part of our culture in forms as basic as nursery rhymes.
 When infants are learning to speak, the process by which they learn to speak and to sing begins in the same way.
-Exposing them to music in the womb means not only sharing a preference with your baby, but also allowing the baby to use the music as a way of connecting to the mother, based on a mutually enjoyable experience.
+Exposing them to music in the womb means not only sharing a preference with your baby, but also allowing the baby to use the music as a way of connecting to the parent, based on a mutually enjoyable experience.